Blue Jays sign reliever Seung-Hwan Oh to one-year contract

-Free agent reliever Seung-Hwan Oh and the Toronto Blue Jays have finalized a one-year contract with a 2018 salary of $1.75-million.
+Free agent reliever Seung-Hwan Oh and the Toronto Blue Jays have finalized a $2-million, one-year contract.

-The deal announced Monday includes a $2.5-million team option for 2019 that could become guaranteed based on appearances.
+The deal announced Monday includes a $1.75-million salary this year and a $2.5-million team option for 2019 with a $250,000 buyout.
+The second year would become guaranteed if he appears in 70 games this season.

 A 35-year-old right-hander, Oh was 1-6 with a 4.10 ERA and 20 saves in 24 chances last year for the St. Louis Cardinals.
 He was 6-3 with a 1.92 ERA and 19 in 23 chances for the Cardinals in 2016.